What is TMD?

 The most important feature is pain, followed by restricted mandibular movement, and noises from the temporomandibular joints (TMJ) during jaw movement.
-Although TMD is not life-threatening, it can be detrimental to quality of life, because the symptoms can become chronic and difficult to manage.
-About 20% to 30% of the adult population are affected to some degree.
-Usually people affected by TMD are between 20 and 40 years of age, and it is more common in females than males.
+Although TMD is not life-threatening, it can be detrimental to the patient’s quality of life, because the symptoms can become chronic and difficult to manage.
+About 20% to 30% of the adult population is affected to some degree.
+Usually, people affected by TMD are between 20 and 40 years of age, and it is more common in females than males.
 TMD is the second most frequent cause of orofacial pain after dental pain (i.e. toothache).
 TMD is a symptom complex rather than a single condition, and it is thought to be caused by multiple factors.
 However, these factors are poorly understood, and there is disagreement as to their relative importance.
 There are many treatments available, although there is a general lack of evidence for any treatment in TMD, and no widely accepted treatment protocol exists.
-Common treatments that are used include provision of occlusal splints, psychosocial interventions like cognitive behavioural therapy, and medications like analgesics (pain killers) or others.
+Common treatments that are used include the provision of occlusal splints, psychosocial interventions like cognitive behavioral therapy, and medications like analgesics (pain killers) or others.
 Most sources now agree that no irreversible treatment should be carried out for TMD.

 Diagnosis and Management of TMD

 The facial area and related cranial, oral, and dental structures are some of the most complex entities of the body.
 This contributes to an array of common orofacial disorders that include temporomandibular disorders (TMD), orofacial pain disorders, and orofacial sleep disorders.
-This site attempts to present a broad, inclusive approach to diagnosis and management of TMD that reflects both conceptual models of human systems in understanding chronic illnesses as well as systematic reviews of treatment for successful management.
+This site attempts to present a broad, inclusive approach to the diagnosis and management of TMD that reflects both conceptual models of human systems in understanding chronic illnesses as well as systematic reviews of treatment for successful management.

 Click here for a table of Common diagnoses of temporomandibular disorders (TMD) and their clinical findings.